366th Operations Group: World War II

 Group trained in P-47s in preparation for overseas duty.
 Entered combat from England in March 1944 with fighter sweeps over the Bayeux-Saint-Aubin area of France.
 Participated in attacks on targets in France, Belgium, and Germany in preparation for the invasion of the Continent.
 Flew fighter sweeps over Normandy on 6 June 1944; targets included motor vehicle convoys, buildings, and gun emplacements.
 Moved to the Continent soon after D-Day.
 Received a DUC for three missions flown in support of ground forces on 11 July 1944: on a mission to destroy pillboxes near St. Lo, Normandy, France, discovered and destroyed portion of an enemy tank column unknown to Allied infantry; after rearming, the group returned to attack the tank column and prevented the enemy from accomplishing their mission.
 During the third mission, despite heavy rainfall, successfully attacked another Panzer battalion from minimum altitude.
 Group also supported Allied ground forces during the breakthrough at St. Lo in July 1944.
 In August 1944 attacked tanks, trucks, and troop concentrations as enemy retreated; provided armed reconnaissance for advancing Allied armored columns.
 During September 1944, attacked flak positions near Eindhoven during airborne landing in the Netherlands; bombed enemy communications and transportation lines in western Germany.
-Flew armed reconnaissance missions over Battle of the Bulge during December 1944 – January 1945; group flew 600 sorties from 17–27 December 1944 that resulted in the destruction of 43 enemy aircraft, 37 tanks, 328 trucks, 18 armored vehicles, four gun positions, and 15 half-tracks.
+Flew armed reconnaissance missions over Battle of the Bulge during December 1944 – January 1945; group flew 600 sorties from 17 to 27 December 1944 that resulted in the destruction of 43 enemy aircraft, 37 tanks, 328 trucks, 18 armored vehicles, four gun positions, and 15 half-tracks.
 Provided cover for VII Corps in January 1945 and during action destroyed over 1,000 enemy vehicles.
 Flew missions against enemy transportation systems including motor vehicles, bridges, trains, railway bridges, and marshalling yards during February and March 1945.
 Moved to Germany in April 1945.
 On group's last mission of the war, attacked harbors at Kiel and Flensbury on 3 May 1945.
 Served in occupational status in Germany from May 1945 until group inactivated.